davidterins/auto-update-electron-app/README.md

 ### 3. Build, install & auto update

 1. Run: `npm run package`, this will produce an installer for version 1.0.0 of the app.
-2. Install it, (the name of the installer will depend on current OS, for windows it will be `./release/build/AutoUpdateElectronApp Setup 1.0.0` etc.)
+2. Install it, (the name of the installer will depend on current OS, for windows it will be `./release/build/auto-update-electron-app-win-1.0.0.exe` etc.)
 3. Now there should be a version 1.0.0 installed on your PC looking for updates by requesting your API.
 Woho!🧨

 Now lets build the next version...